divad1196/cv_david_hugoframework/content/CV/open-net.md

 * Great understanding of Odoo's framework and its structure.
   I often act as a Human "Source of Knowledge" for my colleagues.
 * In charge of most of the technically challenging features, like optimizations or API development.
-* In charge of the infrastructure and security since 2021
+* In charge of the infrastructure and security

 ## Main functional fields
 I manage all functional fields for my clients (Sale, Invoicing, Accounting, Webshop, ...).